pregHosh/guide4compchem-MU/README.md

 5. Coding skills (optional, see `coding` folder)

 6. Presentation skills
-    - Sadly, people would rarely care about your work, so you need to steal their attention.
+    - Sadly, people would rarely care about your work, so you need to captivate their attention.
     - please use LaTex more [Overleaf](https://www.overleaf.com/), better for collaboration, more elegant and all.
 Nowadays, it has become much easier also.
 (Well, except you are working with the experimentalists)
     - able to make attention-grabbing figures
         - [matplotlib](https://matplotlib.org/) and [seaborn](https://seaborn.pydata.org/)